SNIPES is a leading sneaker and streetwear retailer that was looking to grow its customer base in the U.S. but required a new approach to expansion.

 — Jenna Flateman Posner, Chief Digital Officer at SNIPES

-Coupling fabric Marketplace with professional services made for an exceptional debut of SNIPES’ dropshipping marketplace.
+Coupling fabric Dropship with professional services made for an exceptional debut of SNIPES’ dropshipping marketplace.
 Within the first month, 18% of total online revenues came from the launch of their dropship program.

 But these haven’t been the only results that have energized SNIPES.
-Since the fabric Marketplace implementation, the company has:
+Since the fabric Dropship implementation, the company has: